Erljan/Finance-Fusion-2/README.md

 ### What is the finance fusion?
 - It is a stock-tracker and budgeting app fused together
-- Allows the user to see current stock prices with real time data
+- Allows the user to see current stock prices with real-time data
 - Allows the user to add a stock to their watchlist
 - See a chart of the stock prices
 - Create a budget for expenses
 - Track expenses
-- Get latest news related to specific stock
+- Get the latest news related to a specific stock

 ### Get Started
 - Clone the repo
 - Open the repo in an IDE
 - Open terminal and cd to Finance-Fusion-2/backend
-- Create a .env file copy the ".env.example" file and paste it into your .env
+- Create a .env file, copy the ".env.example" file, and paste it into your .env file
-- **NOTE**: You will need to have a finnhub and OpenAI APIs to access the AI and stocks news features.
+- **NOTE**: You will need to have a Finnhub and OpenAI API to access the AI and stocks news features.
 Otherwise, it will only have limited features
-- After creating .env file, cd back to Finance-Fusion-2
+- After creating the .env file, cd back to the Finance-Fusion-2 directory and
 - Run
 ```
 docker compose up